oleksandrkim/Spark-Scala-predict-price-of-a-diamond-with-decision-tree-and-random-forest/README.md

 ## Decision Tree

-**Building decision tree, contructing a pipeline and creating a ParamGrid**
+**Building a decision tree, contructing a pipeline and creating a ParamGrid**

+Parameters: Max depth(5, 10, 15, 20, 30) and Max Bins(10, 20, 30, 50)

 ```
 import org.apache.spark.ml.Pipeline